All Episodes

 Jennifer Palmari denounced this as being deranged conspiracy theories.

-There's a headline in uh, I think it was on the Blaze.
+There's a headline in, I think it was on The Blaze.

-Clinton camp on loads on Trump and Hannity for pushing deranged conspiracy theories.
+Clinton camp unloads on Trump and Hannity for pushing deranged conspiracy theories.

-Well now poor Dr. Drew is, I'm sure Brian Stelter's gonna get the memo from Jeff Zucker, because he's his stenographer to go after Dr. Drew.
+Well, now poor Dr. Drew is, I'm sure Brian Stelter is going to get the memo from Jeff Zucker because he's his stenographer to go after Dr. Drew.

 We'll get to that later today, too.

-Have a house panel pushing uh uh to press the FBI on perjury charges for Hillary.
+You have a House panel pushing to press the FBI on perjury charges for Hillary.

-We're gonna get into a lot of this later in the program.
+We're going to get into a lot of this later in the program.

-There's no way to interpret the latest developments, the 400 million dollar ransom that they paid.
+There's no way to interpret the latest developments, the $400 million ransom that they paid.

 We have the one hostage that say they had to wait for the plane to land before they could leave.

-A new story in the journal by Jay Solomon and Carol Lee, offer new details of the 400 million dollar payment.
+A new story in the journal by Jay Solomon and Carol Lee offer new details of the $400 million payment.

-The picture emerged from accounts of U.S. officials, others briefed at the operation.
+The picture emerged from accounts of U.S. officials.

 They wouldn't let Iranians take control of the money until a Swiss Air Force plane carrying three freed Americans departed from Tehran.